HaydenPWoods/HaydenPWoods.github.io/_posts/2021-08-17-placements-management-web-app.markdown

   worker.
 * Bootstrap 4 - for a fully responsive design.
 Where appropriate, a two-column layout is used on desktop, collapsing down to one column for smaller screen widths.
+* jQuery - for dynamic page content.
+Used for sending AJAX calls to the server to allow for immediate field validation (for example, when checking if a username or email has been taken by another user of the application).
+Also used for generating page elements without requiring a reload (for example, when a user selects files for upload, generating form fields to add a description for each of these files.)